Tuesday, May 3, 2011

 Visualizing Position

-This year, most of the effort went towards improved sensors and revised position and heading estimation software.
+In 2012, most of the effort went towards improved sensors and revised position and heading estimation software.
 To that end, quite a bit of additional software is written in Perl and Octave to process and analyze logs from the Bus.
 A Processing program does simple visual playback of data runs, and this program was adapted as a rudimentary simulation program.

 2011: What Worked, What Didn't